 The study that we looked at above only used cannabis oils that contained both THC and CBD.
-Unfortunately for those who prefer CBD products over cannabis products, there haven’t been any studies done on how cannabidiol affects fibromyalgia when it’s used on its own.
+Unfortunately, there haven’t been any studies done on how cannabidiol affects fibromyalgia when it’s used on its own.
 So, as of right now, we don’t have any data on exactly how CBD may or may not help fibromyalgia symptoms.

 It’s worth noting that there’s a lot of anecdotal evidence that CBD may help with fibromyalgia symptoms.
 Many people with fibromyalgia have said that they’ve experienced positive results when using CBD oils, tinctures, edibles, or creams regularly.
 Most commonly, people with fibromyalgia report that CBD helps with their insomnia, muscle tension, pain, and anxiety.
 But since we don’t have any studies on CBD for fibromyalgia to look at to see objective results, for now, the jury is still out on how CBD may affect fibromyalgia symptoms.